4RE5group/virtualArch/README.md

 - [ ] Create a simple game on this architecture

 Asm Language improvement
-- [ ] add DEFINE for preprocessing data
+- [x] add DEFINE for preprocessing data
-- [ ] handle hex and binary numbers when defining A register
+- [x] handle chars when defining A register
-- [ ] add labels for better jumps
+- [x] add labels for better jumps
+- [ ] add a text section that puts constants into memory